monitoringartist/ZenPacks.JanGaraj.ZabbixAgent/README.md

 sys     0m0.033s
 ```

 For performance testing purpose, also C version has been created.
+You will need
-Of course you will need to compile it, what can be challenge, so some precompiled version (ubuntu, centos, ...) are provided.
+to compile it, what can be challenge, so some precompiled version
+(Ubuntu, CentOS, ...) are provided.

 Performance test with compiled version:
 ```